About

 Where myth meets manuscript.

-Spiritual Animals is a sourced reference for animal symbolism across the world's major traditions.
+Spiritual Animals is a reference for animal symbolism across the world's major traditions.
 Norse, Anishinaabe, Hindu, Chinese, Japanese, Celtic, Egyptian, Greek.
-Each one named, each one cited against primary literature, not paraphrased from whoever already paraphrased it.

 The modern "spirit animal" is mostly a 1993 synthesis.
 Ted Andrews's Animal Speak (Llewellyn) blended Lakota teaching, Norse saga material, Egyptian theriomorphic religion, and 1970s wildlife writing into one portable framework.
 The internet has been running off that synthesis ever since, often without knowing the source, almost never naming it.
 This site names it.
 And then goes behind it.

 The Anishinaabe doodem is a hereditary clan system, not a personality quiz result.
 The Old Norse fylgja appears in saga literature as an externalized soul-figure that walks ahead of its person.
 The Hindu vahana is a divine mount specific to a particular deity.
 The Japanese kitsune has a documented literary record going back to the 8th century.
-Each is a specific thing from a specific tradition, with a specific primary source behind it.
-That is how this site treats them.
+Each is a specific thing from a specific tradition, and the differences between them are interesting enough on their own terms — no synthesis required.

 Published by Spiritual Animals Editorial.
 Questions about a specific claim: hello@spiritualanimals.com.